Dual-Stream Pyramid Registration Network: Dual-Stream Pyramid Registration Network

-VoxelMorph computes a single deformation field from the convolutional features at the last up-sampling layer in the decoding process, which limits its capability for handling large-scale deformations.
-Our pyramid registration module is able to predict multiple deformation fields with different resolutions, and generate pyramid deformation fields.
-As shown in Fig. \ref{fig1}, it computes a deformation field from a pair of convolutional features at each decoding layer.
-Each deformation field is computed by using a sequence of operations with feature warping, stacking, and convolution, except for the first deformation field where feature warping is not implemented.
-This results in a sequence of deformation fields with increasing resolutions, starting from the lowest-resolution decoding layer to the highest-resolution one.
-Our network includes four decoding layers, and thus generates four deformation fields sequentially.
+VoxelMorph computes a single deformation field from the convolutional features at the last up-sampling layer in the decoding process, which might make it difficult to handle multi-scale deformations precisely, which are often in case for different anatomical structures of the brain.
+In this work, we propose a new pyramid registration by designing a set of pyramid registration (PR) modules, which are implemented sequentially at each decoding layer.
+This allows the model to predict multi-scale deformation fields with increasing resolutions, generating a sequence of pyramid deformation fields, as shown in Fig. \ref{fig:dual_prnet}.

+\textbf{PR module.} Each PR module estimates a deformation field at each decoding layer.
+As input, the PR module uses a pair of convolutional features, together with a deformation field computed from the previous layer (except for the first decoding layer where the deformation field is not available).
+As output, the PR module yields an estimated deformation field at a given resolution level, which is used in the next pyramid level.
+The PR module includes a sequence of operations with feature warping, stacking, and convolution (as shown in Fig. \ref{fig:pr_module} (a)), which are implemented repeatedly over the decoding layers.

-Specifically, the first deformation field ($\Phi_1$) is computed at the first decoding layer.
-We stack the convolutional features from two feature pyramids, and apply a 3D convolution with size of 3$\times$3$\times$3 to estimate the deformation field, which is a 3D volume with the same shape of the corresponding convolutional maps.
-This deformation field is able to extract coarse-level context information, such as high-level anatomical structure of brain, which is then encoded into generating subsequent deformation field by feature warping: (i) the current deformation field is up-sampled by using bilinear interpolation with a factor of 2, denoted as $ u\left(\Phi_1\right)$, and (ii) then is applied to warp the convolutional maps of the next layer from the moving volume, by using a grid sample operation, as shown in Fig. \ref{fig1}.
-Then the warped convolutional maps are stacked again with the corresponding convolutional features generated from the fixed volume, followed by a convolution operation to generate a new deformation field.
-This process is repeated at each decoding layer, and can be formulated as,
+\textbf{Sequential operations.} Specifically, the first deformation field ($\Phi_1$) is computed at the first decoding layer.
+We first stack the two convolutional features computed at the first decoding layer, and then apply a 3D convolution with size of 3$\times$3$\times$3 to estimate a deformation field.
+The deformation field ($\Phi_1$) is 3D maps with the same shape of the corresponding convolutional feature maps.
+It is able to extract coarse-level context information, such as high-level anatomical structure of the brain, which is then encoded into the convolutional features computed at the next decoding layer via feature warping: (i) the current deformation field is up-sampled by using bilinear interpolation with a factor of 2, denoted as $ u\left(\Phi_1\right)$, and (ii) then it is applied to warp the convolutional maps of the moving volume in the next layer, by using a grid sample operation, as shown in Fig. \ref{fig:pr_module} (a).
+Then the warped convolutional maps are stacked again with the corresponding convolutional features generated from the fixed volume, followed by a convolution operation to estimate a new deformation field.
+This process is implemented repeatedly at each decoding layer, and can be formulated as,